-Sun Life of Canada Prosperity Balanced Fund, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on December 21, 1999 and started commercial operations on May 1, 2000.
+Sun Life Prosperity Achiever Fund 2038, Inc. (the "Company") was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on January 10, 2018.
 The Company is a registered open-end investment company under the Investment Company Act (Republic Act "R.A."
 No. 2629) and the Securities Regulation Code (R.A.
 No. 8799), formerly known as the Revised Securities Act (B.P.
 No. 178).
-It is engaged in the sale of redeemable shares and is designed to provide total returns consisting of current income and capital growth through investment in a mix of debt and equity securities from both domestic and foreign issuers.
-As an open-end investment company, its shares are redeemable anytime based on the Net Asset Value Per Share (NAVPS) at the time of redemption.
+It is a multi-asset/asset allocation fund which aims to maximize the returns of investors based on a pre-determined target date (Year 2038) that aligns properly with the investment horizon of its investors.
+Due to a relatively longer time horizon, the Fund will be weighted heavily on equity securities and other high-yielding instruments, with an underweight position in fixed income securities to generate higher returns for investors.
+As the Fund draws closer to its pre-determined target date, allocation to equity securities and other high-yielding instruments is gradually shifted to fixed income securities, to reduce the overall risk and volatility.

-The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 12.
+The Company appointed Sun Life Asset Management Company, Inc. (SLAMCI), an investment management company incorporated in the Philippines and a wholly owned subsidiary of Sun Life of Canada (Philippines), Inc. (SLOCPI), as its fund manager, adviser, administrator, distributor and transfer agent and provider of management, distribution and all required operational services, as disclosed in Note 9.

-The Company's registered office address and principal place of business is at the 2^{nd} Floor, Sun Life Centre, 5^{th} Avenue corner Rizal Drive, Bonifacio Global City, Taguig City.
+As at December 31, 2020 and 2019, SLAMCI owns 99.99% of the Company's share capital attributable to shareholders.
+The Company's registered office address and principal place of business is at the $2^{\rm nd}$ Floor, Sun Life Centre, $5^{\rm th}$ Avenue corner Rizal Drive, Bonifacio Global City, Taguig City.